carlyleadavis/cusp_projects/gurgaon_roads/README.md

 black/white images, and counted the number of black pixels (roads / highways) vs. the total pixels in each image to obtain a rough percentage of public space devoted to roads.

-**I calculate that ~8% of the land in Gurgaon India is devoted to roads and highways**
+**I calculate that ~8% of the land in Gurgaon India is devoted to roads and highways.**

 One way this project could be improved is to include parks, plazas, and other large gathering space for the city, in order to have a rough approximate for total public space.